 This evening, attend a private concert aboard the ship performed by the BT Baldwin Swing Trio.

 This morning, explore this lively university city surrounded by 4.5 km of Mediaeval walls punctuated by seven gates.
 Visit the grand fortress-like Palais des Papes, built by the Popes during their temporary exile from Rome in the 14th century and the Pont St-Bénezet, the Mediaeval stone bridge across the Rhone which inspired the famous rhyme Sur le Pont d’Avignon.

 Travel through the magnificent countryside of Chateauneuf-du-Pape region.
 After lunch, visit the Maison Bouachon and enjoy a special wine tasting to appreciate the particular characteristics of the region’s fine wine.

 In the evening, depart Avignon for Tournon-sur-Rhone.
-Enjoy a private chamber music concert onboard.
+After dinner, enjoy a performance on board featuring Christopher Lawrence and pianist David Selig.
 Overnight onboard.

 Arrive in Tournon-sur-Rhone in the morning, located in the heartland of the Northern Rhone wine region.

 Explore the little town of Tournon-sur-Rhone, walking through its narrow streets to Saint Julien Church and Tournon Castle.
 Continue to Eden Park and enjoy the spectacular views over the vines of Tain L’Hermitage and Tournon-sur-Rhone Castle.

 This afternoon, discover Tain L’Hermitage located on the other side of the Rhone River opposite Tournon-sur-Rhone, home to some of the greatest and most famous wines in the world.
 Tour the Hill of Hermitage, considered one of the wine world’s most famous appellations and the spiritual home of the Syrah grape variety.